Harcourt Potter

 stores, and mass merchants.
 Put together catalogs and brochures, and

-front page items on Ralph’s Memorial Day and 4th of July flyers, and
+items on Ralph’s Memorial Day and 4th of July flyers, and nine more

 NATIONAL